retroxsky06/Credit_Risk_Analysis/README.md

 ## Results
-There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models
+The following results are the resampling models that have been applied in this project: There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models

 ### Resampling Models
-1. Oversampling: Naive Random Sampling
+- Oversampling: Naive Random Sampling

   - Balanced Accuracy Score:
+  - Precision
+  - Recall

-2. Oversampling: SMOTE Oversamling
+- Oversampling: SMOTE Oversamling
+  - Balanced Accuracy Score:
+  - Precision
+  - Recall

-3. Undersampling: Cluster Centroids
+- Undersampling: Cluster Centroids
+  - Balanced Accuracy Score:
+  - Precision
+  - Recall

-4. Combination of Over and Under Sampling
+- Combination of Over and Under Sampling
+  - Balanced Accuracy Score:
+  - Precision
+  - Recall

 ### SMOTEEN Algorithm
-5. Balanced Random Forest Classifier
+- Balanced Random Forest Classifier

 ### Ensemble Classifiers
-6. Easy Ensemble AdaBoost Classifier
+- Easy Ensemble AdaBoost Classifier